wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 | staging    | \[worker\]-staging.bwehner.workers.dev | Testing and validation of changes before production  |
 | main       | \[worker\].bwehner.workers.dev         | Live production environment used by station displays |

-The ffd-station-display-utils repository uses only a main branch — changes there trigger the auto-sync pipeline to all 8 Worker repositories.

 ## 12.2 Making a Code Change

 Follow these steps in order for all code changes: